ttetrafon/practice/unreal engine/networking.md

   4. If the actor is attached to another actor's skeleton, then relevancy is determined by its parent.
   5. If the actor has **bHidden = true** and the root component is not colliding with the checking actor, then the actor is not relevant.
   6. If **AGameNetworkManager** is set to use *distance-based* relevancy, the actor is relevant if it is closer than the culling distance.
-- **Actors** in a scene can be replicated over multiplayer (`Class Details -> Replication`).
+- **Actors** in a scene can be replicated over multiplayer (`Class Details -> Replication = True, Replicate Movement = True`).
   - Any class deriving from `APawn` or `ACharacter` has `bReplicates = true` as a default value.
 - **Variables/Properties** can also be replicated (`(Variable) Details -> Replication -> Replicated`).
   - During initialisation, there may be a delay for variables to be replicated, as this will be done on the next replication cycle.
 To avoid this, have such variables only be created on the server.
     - Can be done by creating the value in a server class (e.g.: `Game Mode`).
     - Can also be done by checking with `Is Server` and aborting creation on clients.
-  - For clients to set replicated variables, RPCs must be used, or the replication type must be set to `Details -> Replication -> RepNotify` and then `Set w/Notify` used to update them.
+  - For clients to set replicated variables, RPCs must be used, or the replication type must be set to `Details -> Replication -> Replicated/RepNotify` and then `Set w/Notify` used to update them.
+    - When set on `RepNotify`, a blueprint function will be created (`OnRep_veriable_name`).
+This function will be then called every time the variable is updated over the network.
   - **C++** variables can be replicated with the use of `UPROPERTY(Replicated)`.
     - In addition, must add the following function inside the class employing the replicated variable.